Ashutosh-Ranjan310106/Logic_Loopers_Bus_Route/README.txt

 b.
 Bus_stop_reach_time: Records the when buses reach stops.
 c.
 Bus_Type_Description: Describes different types of buses available in the fleet.
 d.
 Bus_type: Categorizes buses into different types based on specifications.
 e.
-Conductors: child entity of staff Represents bus conductors, including their details and assignments.
+Offline_Tickets: clild entity of tickets Records details of tickets purchased offline.
 f.
-Drivers: child entity of staff Represents bus drivers and their related information.
+Online_Tickets: clild entity of tickets Records details of tickets purchased online.
 g.
-Offline_Tickets: clild entity of tickets Records details of tickets purchased offline.
+Routes: Defines various bus routes available in the system.
 h.
-Online_Tickets: clild entity of tickets Records details of tickets purchased online.
+Schedule: Contains the schedules for bus departures and arrivals.
 i.
-Routes: Defines various bus routes available in the system.
+Staff: Represents all staff members involved in operations geralization of conductors and drivers tables.
 j.
-Schedule: Contains the schedules for bus departures and arrivals.
+Stops: Represents bus stops where passengers can board or alight.
 k.
-Staff: Represents all staff members involved in operations geralization of conductors and drivers tables.
+Stops_in_route: Links stops to specific routes.
 l.
-Stops: Represents bus stops where passengers can board or alight.
+Tickets: Generalization of offline and  ticket information, including pricing and validity.
 m.
-Stops_in_route: Links stops to specific routes.
+Users: Represents system users, including passengers and admin staff.
 n.
-Tickets: Generalization of offline and  ticket information, including pricing and validity.
+User_log: login log of user
-o.
-Users: Represents system users, including passengers and admin staff.
+o. employee_session: employee login log of employee
 p. employee: it store employee data such as its salay password username etc who are working on database or software.
-q. access_level: it store how much employee have access to database.
+q. access_level: it store how much employee have access to database or role of employee.

 Relationships:-